Director, Founder, Owner, Elite Coach

 Bio coming soon!

-Zachary Kelley is a highly sought out instructor and choreographer for taking the classic tap art form and giving it an entertaining, innovative, and modern twist.
-He has been seen working on conventions, tap festivals, workshops, and performances all over the United States, as well as throughout Europe in over 10 countries.
+Zachary is the creator of the professional touring tap company Tap'd Out, which is highly sought out for taking the classic tap dance art form and giving it a fun, innovative, and modern twist.
+He has been seen working on conventions, tap festivals, workshops, and performances all over the United States, as well as throughout Mexico, Europe, and in over 10 countries.

 Bio coming soon!